Skip to content

 The WAI-ARIA combobox pattern — a role="combobox" input paired with a role="listbox" popup, navigated by ArrowUp / ArrowDown / Home / End with the active option tracked via aria-activedescendant and committed on Enter — is re-implemented (and frequently re-implemented inaccessibly) in every framework.
 Rozie owns the author-side API: the two-way r-model:value (the sole model: true prop, so a combobox is a form control), the internal query + open + active-descendant state, built-in client filtering with an async escape hatch (disableFilter + the search event), the keyboard model, and the token-themed skin.

-And because every visual value is a CSS custom property, it re-skins to any design system — with ready-made bridges for shadcn/ui, Material 3, and Bootstrap 5.
+Every visual value is a CSS custom property, so the control re-skins to any design system, with ready-made bridges for shadcn/ui, Material 3, and Bootstrap 5.

 The @rozie-ui/combobox packages